kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 This transferring of vote information between rounds is theoretically challenging, however, as individual item judgments are _implicitly_ a function of the entire item set -- perhaps I give a project A $10, but if B had been an option, I might have only given $5.

 On the other hand, the self-contained, "atomic" nature of pairwise judgments lend themselves more naturally to _continuous processes_ in which always-on voting interfaces can be used to _continuously_ monitor and update _ongoing_ funding flows in response to new information.
-Rather than perform redundant work in every round, individual preferences can be continuously aggregated into a single "source of truth" able to both incorporate new items and remove those no longer relevant.
+Rather than repeating redundant work each round, preferences can be continuously aggregated into a single "source of truth" that incorporates new items and retires old ones.
 By gathering new inputs only as-needed, voter attention is converted into useful information at high efficiency.

 Continuous funding systems introduce new considerations, which we explore in the following sections:

+### Cybernetic Allocation

+With most prize and grant programs, there is an expectation that the organizers will "get it right" the first time.
+These are labor-intensive, high-stakes processes on which much depends.

+Continuous funding processes allow for a more relaxed attitude towards "correctness," as the opportunity to course-correct is built right in.
+It becomes more acceptable to "throw something out there" with the confidence that allocations will be updated in response to new information, and that over time the resources will be directed to where they are highest leverage.

+This "cybernetic" approach to capital allocation -- focusing less on specific "point" solutions and more on dynamic _processes_ -- promises to be more robust and resilient compared to intensive, round-based approaches.

 ### Stale Voting Data

-As previously mentioned, one of the advantages of pairwise votes is that they can be meaningfully re-used between rounds.
+As previously mentioned, one of the advantages of pairwise judgments is that they can be meaningfully re-used between rounds.
 However, while in theory a vote between two pairs is perpetually valid, _in practice_ we should be wary of relying on stale data.
 In reality, projects are always evolving, and a preference for A over B may become increasingly inaccurate if A stagnates while B thrives.

 One approach to balancing this trade-off is through a decay process in which votes lose their impact slowly over time, perhaps decaying to zero over a two-year period.
 Many types of decay curves are possible, all reflecting different assessments of how fast this particular reality changes.

-By incorporating a "vote decay" we extend the life of voting data relative, while minimizing the potential impact of stale data.
+By incorporating a "vote decay" we extend the life of voting data while minimizing the potential impact of stale data.

 ### Permissionless Entry

 Most public goods funding rounds have high overheads, with staff needed to screen projects, run communication, and ensure performance.
-A continuous-funding system could be made fully permissionless, enabling efficient capital allocation at lower cost.
+A continuous funding system could be made fully permissionless, enabling efficient capital allocation at lower cost.

 A fully permissionless system would let projects add themselves to the pool, potentially requiring them to put up a stake.
 Once entered, the active ranking process would quickly surface the high-variance new project, allowing it to quickly "find its level" of funding.